 Some of you may notice that my recipes are not always in the same measurements (i.e. grams vs cups).
 This is because I wrote a recipe book a few years back and these were the measurements I chose to use, and I post some of these retrospective recipes occasionally.
 Nowadays, I tend to use weight measurements for large amounts of ingredients such as flour and sugar and teaspoon measurements for small amounts such as baking powder and spices.
 I find this much more consistent and free of error!

 When I was younger, I remember watching the 2006 film “Last Holiday”, starring Queen Latifah.
 During the film, a French chef says that “the secret to life is butter”.
 I went a step further, but this quote is something I hold dear to me!

 What do you use to take photos?

 Apologies as I am not a photographer and I don’t have a super nice camera 😦 One day!
 But these photos come from a variety of apparatus.
-Some from recipes a few years ago used a simple digital camera, some a nice Nokia (called Nina), but many are Galaxy S4 and iPhone works.
+Some from recipes a few years ago used a simple digital camera, some a nice Nokia (called Nina), but many are Samsung and iPhone works.